purewell/cup-gradle-plugin/README.md

 }
 ```

-even when using the new plug-in sytnax, to ensure the download of the correct library.
+even when using the new plug-in syntax, to ensure the download of the correct library.